shlomova/BrickBreaker/README.md

 At this point, you should be able to set `BrickBreakerRunner` as a `startup project` and enjoy the game 😊

+If there is a problem, pay attention to the includes.

 Step 5: Game